strukturag/vlc-libde265/README.md

 ## Patches

-See the `patches` folder for changes applied to the VLC source code of the MKV demuxer to make it compile against VLC 2.0 in this plugin.
+See the `patches` folder for changes applied to the VLC source code of the MKV and MPEG-TS demuxer to make it compile against older versions of VLC in this plugin.

 ## Packages